 If you say, what then is to be done?
-I rejoin&#8212;Why are you ever thinking of *doing* something?
-To confess the sin which has brought us where we are, to humble ourselves low before the Lord, and, separating from that which we know to be evil, to lean upon Him who is able to do all that is necessary for our blessing, without assuming to do more, ourselves, than the word authorises us to do&#8212;such is the position, humble it is true, but proportionately blessed by God.
+I rejoin -- Why are you ever thinking of *doing* something?
+To confess the sin which has brought us where we are, to humble ourselves low before the Lord, and, separating from that which we know to be evil, to lean upon Him who is able to do all that is necessary for our blessing, without assuming to do more, ourselves, than the word authorises us to do -- such is the position, humble it is true, but proportionately blessed by God.

-A point of the utmost importance, which they who wish to organise churches seem to have altogether lost sight of, is that there is such a thing as power, and that the Holy Spirit alone has the *power* to gather and build up the church.
-They seem to think that, as soon as they have certain passages of scripture, they have nothing to do but to act them out; but under the garb of faithfulness, there is in this a fatal error&#8212;it consists in leaving aside the presence and the power of the Holy Spirit.
+A point of the utmost importance, which they who wish to organise churches seem to have altogether lost sight of, is that there is such a thing as POWER, and that the Holy Spirit alone has the power to gather and build up the church.
+They seem to think that, as soon as they have certain passages of scripture, they have nothing to do but to act them out; but under the garb of faithfulness, there is in this a fatal error -- it consists in leaving aside the presence and the power of the Holy Spirit.
 We can only act out the word of God by the power of God.
 But the constituting the church was a direct effect of the *power* of the Holy Ghost.
 To leave aside that power, and still hold to the pretension of imitating the primitive church in what flowed from that power, is strangely to delude ourselves.
 Only I must remark that, where a direct act of obedience is concerned, the Christian has not to wait for power: the constant grace of Christ is his power to obey the word.
 In what precedes, I speak of power to do a divine work in the Church.

-I know that those who esteem these little organised associations to be the churches of God, see nothing but mere meetings of men in every other gathering of God&#8217;s children.
+I know that those who esteem these little organised associations to be the churches of God, see nothing but mere meetings of men in every other gathering of God's children.
 There is a very simple answer on this matter.
-Such brethren have no promise authorising them to set up again the churches of God when they have fallen, whilst there is a positive promise that, where two or three are gathered together in the *name of Jesus,* He is in their midst.
+Such brethren have no promise authorising them to set up again the churches of God when they have fallen, whilst there is a positive promise that, where two or three are gathered together in the *name of Jesus*, He is in their midst.
 Thus there is no promise in favour of the system by which men organise churches, whilst there is

 {152}